• Current students

 Actions taken

-• Our submission to the Cost of Business Advisory Forum outlined areas where the banking sector in Ireland can improve their payments and digital products to make it easier and less costly for SMEs to make and receive payments. (link)
+• On 25 March we represented members in attending the Cost of Business Advisory Forum run by the Department of Enterprise, Tourism and Employment.
+At the meeting, we outlined how banking services in Ireland, particularly on the payments side, is behind what is available as standard in other countries.
+Our earlier submission to the Forum had outlined areas where the banking sector in Ireland can improve their payments and digital products to make it easier and less costly for SMEs to make and receive payments

-• In our contributions to the Cost of Business Advisory forum we raised the challenges faced by SMEs when it comes to Revenue’s Enhanced Reporting Requirement and real time reporting obligation. (link)
+• In our contribution to the February Cost of Business Advisory Forum we raised the challenges faced by SMEs when it comes to Revenue’s Enhanced Reporting Requirement and real time reporting obligation.
+Our earlier submission to the Forum on reporting and compliance obligations highlighted the need for a simplification agenda to be put in place across Government.

 The Institute believes that regulations form a fundamental part of any open market-based economy and help to build trust, confidence and certainty for various stakeholders.